saravanan2607/Circulate-the-values-of-N-variables/README.md

 ![Output](/Screenshot%20from%202023-01-10%2021-09-45.jpg)

 ## Result:
-thus, the Circulate the values of N variables is successfully executed
+thus, the Circulate the values of N variables is successfully executed.